Sikh art: Manuscript

 Due to the lack of printing press technology, copies of Sikh scriptures were meticously carried out manually by-hand of a scribe.
 Completing such a task of writing an entire scripture could take months or even years.
 Many artists would decorate these handwritten manuscripts through the use of imitation work with calligraphic font with precise focus on even a single letter.
 Either or both the drawing lines and margin lines were adorned by artists in some corpuses.
 On certain folios throughout a volume, there could exist manuscript paintings depicting Sikh gurus.
 On other pages, there could exist text with roundels containing portraits of Sikh religious figures (usually gurus) surrounding the body of text.
 Oftentimes there is an elaborately and artistically designed border surrounding the body of text, these borders may contain floral motifs overlaid on various coloured backgrounds and surroundings within the border.
 Whilst Islamic illumination works usually showcase geometric patterns with blue and gold, Sikh illumination can differ, with one surviving example of illumination being a floral design with yellow, gold, and blue.

-Presentations of the Japji Sahib composition within a decorated manuscript could vary by how the work was written.
+Beginning in the late 18th century and continuing onward to the 19th century, Sikh and Punjabi illustrated and illuminated texts were influenced by the Kashmiri style.
+The Kashmiri style had differying sub-styles, such as a hastily-made bazaar styles to works made under elite patronage.
+It can be further divided into a Persinate style and an Indian style.
+Surviving texts originate from a geographically vast area, from Central Asia (Afghanistan) to Patna to Burhanpur.
+The Kashmiri artists often followed set templates for illustrating texts despite patrons or scribes altering the content of said manuscripts.
+A common motif was that of a circular or lotus-petal arrangement of figuratives around a central roundel with text, decorated with vine patterns and floral decoratives.
+An alternative template is that of illustrated, sequential panels grouped around the text, whose central area is scallop-shaped.
+Lines may alternate between black and gold ink.